 - bored (or do I need a break)

-When snacks turn into meals.
+How to stop snacking: When snacks turn into meals.
 You’re eating more than you think

 One of the biggest issues I see with coaching clients is not enough calorie awareness.
 Most of them make pretty good food choices throughout the day, they just don’t know how much they’re eating.